jimburton/CI505/labs/DEV.md

 At a minimum, you want to install the Emacs "major" mode for Haskell, `haskell-mode`.  `haskell-mode` is intentionally basic.
 It provides syntax highlighting and a way to launch `ghci`.
-To get something like a modern IDE experience (autocompletion, highlighting errors, jumping to the definition of functions, showing the docs for a function or type when you hover over it, etc etc) you need to install several additional "minor" modes that will run alongside `haskell-mode`.
-It really isn't essential to use an IDE for Haskell development.
-You can be very productive with just a powerful editor (Emacs + `haskell-mode`) and `ghci`.
-Whether you feel that you need to bother going further than that is up to you.
+In my experience you can already become very productive with this level of support but if you want a modern IDE experience (autocompletion, highlighting errors, jumping to the definition of functions, showing the docs for a function or type when you hover over it, etc etc) you can install some of the additional "minor" modes that run alongside `haskell-mode`.

-Modifying Emacs is done by editing the config file, usually `~/.emacs`.
-To install `haskell-mode` add the following to your copy of `.emacs`.
+Modifying Emacs is done by editing the config file, usually `~/.emacs.d/init.el`.
+To install `haskell-mode` create that file if it doesn't exist and add the following to it.

 ```elisp
 ;; sets up the emacs package manager and the use-package macro